AEW Dark

-AEW Dark, or simply Dark, is an American professional wrestling streaming television program produced by the American promotion All Elite Wrestling (AEW).
-New episodes are uploaded every Tuesday night at 7 p.m.
-Eastern Time on AEW's YouTube channel, with occasional additional episodes uploaded on other nights.
-The program features matches taped either before or after the preceding episode of Rampage (if it was live), a pay-per-view, or at Soundstage 21 in Universal Studios Florida, which serves as the main location for the tapings of Dark's weekly episodes.
-Previously, it was taped before and after the preceding episode of AEW's flagship program, Dynamite, and had featured segments highlighting the previous week's Dynamite and interviews with AEW personalities.
-The show was previously hosted by Tony Schiavone and Dasha Gonzalez in a studio called the "AEW Control Center".
+AEW Dark, or simply Dark, is an American professional wrestling streaming television program that was produced by the American promotion All Elite Wrestling (AEW), running from October 8, 2019, to April 25, 2023, on AEW's YouTube channel.
+The program featured matches taped either before or after the preceding episode of Rampage (if it was live), a pay-per-view, or at Soundstage 21 in Universal Studios Florida, which served as the main location for the tapings of Dark's weekly episodes.
+Prior to this, it was taped before and after the preceding episode of AEW's flagship program, Dynamite, and had featured segments highlighting the previous week's Dynamite and interviews with AEW personalities.
+The show was originally hosted by Tony Schiavone and Dasha Gonzalez in a studio called the "AEW Control Center".
+Both Dark and its spin-off, Elevation, were canceled due to the addition of AEW's television program, Collision.